Project Hope closed at the end of February, 2014.

-Project Hope provides individual and group counseling, educational workshops, and presentations and referrals to services.
-The program serves individuals, families, schools, businesses, community groups and service organizations.
+The project offered individual and group counseling, educational workshops, and presentations and referrals to services.
+The program served individuals, families, schools, businesses, community groups and service organizations.